-In this career summary, you will find out what the job of A Nursing Professor is about and what it is like.
+In this career summary, you will find out what the job of a Postsecondary Nursing Instructors and Teacher is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Postsecondary Nursing Instructors and Teachers demonstrate and teach patient care in classroom and clinical units to nursing students.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 Nursing Professors with little to no experience tend to make between $40370 and $55620 while the more experienced ones can earn over $97390 per year.

 One of the easiest ways to increase your salary as a Postsecondary Nursing Instructors and Teacher is to move to a higher paying state like DC.
 Right now, the highest paying states for Nursing Professors are DC, CT, CA, MD and NY.

 However a higher pay at DC doesn’t guarantee that you will make more because the living expenses at DC might be twice as high than where you are currently at now.

 Three other factors that can increase your salary as a Postsecondary Nursing Instructors and Teacher is the degree you hold, the industry you work in and lastly the company you work for.

 teach courses in computer science.
 May specialize in a field of computer science, such as the design and function of computers or operations and research analysis.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 teach courses pertaining to the application of physical laws and principles of engineering for the development of machines, materials, instruments, processes, and services.
 Includes teachers of subjects such as chemical, civil, electrical, industrial, mechanical, mineral, and petroleum engineering.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.